 - i.
 Sponsor must submit copies of the paid invoices/receipts for permits before construction and or repair work begins. - ii.
 The invoice/receipts must clearly show the governmental department that issued the permit and how much was paid for the permit.
 Generally, the "job value" amount listed on a building permit or a combination of building permits should equal the total amount on the approved (HTF-2B) Work Write-Up ('s). - iii.
 All permits must be pulled by the contractor not the Sponsor, there will be no exceptions. - iv.
 To ensure permits are matched with the appropriate project, Sponsors must write the HTF project number on the permits and receipts if the permits and receipts to do not contain information sufficient to identify the project address they will not be accepted. - v.
 All permits must be posted on-site and be easily visible.
 If any construction and or repair work is undertaken on an HTF project prior to permits being pulled, the Sponsor and/or Contractor may be suspended or debarred from the HTF program. - b.
-Projects subjective to RRP Lead-Based paint costs: SC Housing will allow and reimburse sponsor for this project related expenses. - i.
-Sponsor- Contractor will be required to submit paid invoices along with cancelled checks for said paid invoices for payment.
+Projects subjective to RRP Lead-Based paint and Asbestos testing costs: SC Housing will allow and reimburse sponsor for this project related expenses after submission of Tabs 1, 2, 3, 4 and 5 and project feasibility has been determined; expenses exceeding five hundred (\$500) dollars must receive prior SC Housing approval. - i.
+Sponsor- Contractor will be required to submit paid invoices along with cancelled checks for said paid invoices for payment. - c.
+A cost submitted without the invoice/ receipts as stated above will not be processed for payment.
+Staff is not responsible for reminding Sponsor to submit invoices/ receipts.
+Once a project is closed out Sponsors may not submit invoices/ receipts for payment.